Covert learning and disclosure: Receiver-optimal verifiability

-\begin{proof}[Proof of Proposition~\ref{prop:receiver-optimal}] Consider first (2) $\Rightarrow$ (1).
-If $1$ is lowest-consistent and $v(\overline{p}) < v(1)$ then the sender can prove news better than the prior.
-It follows from Theorem~\ref{thm:equilibrium-structure} that the only candidate equilibrium involves the sender acquiring full information (since only $0$ and $1$ are lowest-consistent).
-In such an equilibrium, the receiver perfectly learns the value of the state (from Corollary~\ref{cor:scept-full-rev}).
-Since an equilibrium exists (Appendix~\ref{app:eq-def-exist}), the sender provides full information in equilibrium.
+\begin{proof}[Proof of \Cref{prop:full-info}] Consider first (ii) $\Rightarrow$ (i).
+Observe that the sufficient condition stated in \Cref{lemma:existence} is satisfied, so an equilibrium exists.
+If type $1$ is lowest-consistent with some message and $v(\overline{p}) < v(1)$ then the sender can prove news better than the prior, so all equilibria must be unraveling (\Cref{thm:pnbp}).
+Therefore, in equilibrium, $\pi_S(1) = \overline{p}$ and $\pi_S(0) = 1 - \overline{p}$, since only $0$ and $1$ are lowest-consistent with some message.
+In any unraveling equilibrium the sender reveals all acquired information (\Cref{thm:unraveling}), hence the sender provides full information.